ludicast/saki/README.markdown

 ## References

 The motivation behind my migration from Cucumber and to Saki, are described in blog posts [Encumbered by Cucumber](http://ludicast.com/articles/1), [Introducing Saki](http://ludicast.com/articles/2).

+## Ruby 1.9.2

+To work with Ruby 1.9.2 the `where` function take procs but not lambdas.

 ## Thanks